 Accelerated Chemistry moves at a faster pace and uses a more mathematical approach than the traditional Chemistry course offered at Walnut Hill.
 Topics studied include matter and energy, atomic structure, bonding, chemical reactions, stoichiometry, and solutions.
 Students in this course will complete over 30 laboratory experiments.
 They will also have the opportunity to design, run, and collect and analyze the data for at least two open-ended experiments.

-Prerequisite: Completion of Introductory Algebra 2.
+Prerequisite: Completion of Algebra 2A.
 It is recommended that students are comfortable with numerical calculations.

 The goal of Chemistry II is to offer students the opportunity for further study in Chemistry, beyond what is typically covered in the first-year course.
 Students in this class will explore topics from both a mathematical and a theoretical approach.
 Students will have multiple opportunities to perform experiments and will learn how to produce a comprehensive laboratory report.

-Prerequisites: Completion of Chemistry or Accelerated Chemistry and Advanced Algebra 2.
+Prerequisites: Completion of Chemistry or Accelerated Chemistry and Algebra 2B.
 It is recommended that students are comfortable with numerical calculations.

 In Physics, students are introduced to fundamental physical concepts while facilitating development of reasoning skills required to apply these concepts.
 Throughout the course, emphasis is placed on “discovering” the laws of physics using a hands-on approach.
 Physics will also introduce various forms of science writing, and enrolled students should feel comfortable composing a lab report.
 Course materials may cover the basics of Newtonian mechanics, work, energy, electricity and magnetism, and wave phenomena (including sound and light).

-Prerequisite: The concurrent enrollment or prior completion of Introductory Algebra 2.
+Prerequisite: The concurrent enrollment or prior completion of Algebra 2A.
 It is recommended that students are comfortable with numerical calculations.